MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1svg/nf-d2d1svg-id2d1svgelement-setattributevalue(pcwstr,d2d1_svg_overflow).md

 ## -description

-Sets an attribute of this element using a string.
+Sets an attribute of this element as an overflow value.
+This method can be used to set the value of the overflow property.

 ## -parameters